Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Introduction

 The \textit{label transition matrix} $ T(\mathbf{x})$ plays an important role in building \textit{statistically consistent} algorithms.
-Traditionally, the transition matrix $ T(\mathbf{x})$ is defined to relate clean distribution and noisy distribution (i.e., \textit{clean label transition matrix}), where $T(\mathbf{x}) = P(\tilde{Y} \mid Y,X=\mathbf{x})$ and $X$ denotes the random variable of instances/features, $\tilde{Y}$ as the variable for the noisy label, and $Y$ as the variable for the clean label.
-The clean label transition matrix is widely used to learn a \textit{clean label classifier} by employing the noisy data.
-The learned clean label classifier is expected to predict a probability distribution over a set of pre-defined classes given an input, i.e. \textit{clean class posterior probability} $P(Y\mid X)$.
+Traditionally, the transition matrix $ T(\mathbf{x})$ is defined to relate clean distribution and noisy distribution, where $T(\mathbf{x}) = P(\tilde{Y} \mid Y,X=\mathbf{x})$ and $X$ denotes the random variable of instances/features, $\tilde{Y}$ as the variable for the noisy label, and $Y$ as the variable for the clean label.
+The above matrix is denoted as the \textit{clean-label transition matrix}, which is widely used to learn a \textit{clean label classifier} by employing the noisy data.
+The learned clean label classifier is expected to predict a probability distribution over a set of pre-defined classes given an input, \textit{i.e.} \textit{clean class posterior probability} $P(Y\mid X)$.
 The clean class posterior probability is the distribution from which \textit{clean labels} are sampled.
-However, \textit{Bayes optimal labels} $Y^*$, i.e. the class labels that maximize the clean class posteriors $Y^{*} \mid {X}:= \arg \max _{Y} {P}(Y \mid {X})$, are mostly used as the predicted labels and for computing classification accuracy.
-Motivated by this, in this paper, we propose to directly model the transition matrix $T^*(\mathbf{x})$ that relates \textit{Bayes optimal distribution} and \textit{noisy distribution}, i.e., $T^*(\mathbf{x}) = P(\tilde{Y} \mid Y^*,X=\mathbf{x})$, where $Y^*$ denotes the variable for \textit{Bayes optimal label}.
-Thus a \textit{Bayes optimal label classifier} can be learned by exploiting the Bayes label transition matrix directly.
+However, \textit{Bayes optimal labels} $Y^*$, \textit{i.e.}, the class labels that maximize the clean class posteriors $Y^{*} \mid {X}:= \arg \max _{Y} {P}(Y \mid {X})$, are mostly used as the predicted labels and for computing classification accuracy.
+Motivated by this, in this paper, we propose to directly model the transition matrix $T^*(\mathbf{x})$ that relates \textit{Bayes optimal distribution} and \textit{noisy distribution}, \textit{i.e.}, $T^*(\mathbf{x}) = P(\tilde{Y} \mid Y^*,X=\mathbf{x})$, where $Y^*$ denotes the variable for \textit{Bayes optimal label}.
+The \textit{Bayes optimal label classifier} can be learned by exploiting the Bayes-label transition matrix directly.

-Studying the transition between Bayes optimal distribution and noisy distribution is considered advantageous to that of studying the transition between clean distribution and noisy distribution.
-The main reason is due to that the \textit{class posteriors} of \textit{Bayes optimal labels} are \textit{one-hot vectors} while those of clean labels are not.
-Two advantages can be introduced by this to better estimate the instance-dependent transition matrix: \textit{\textbf{(a) We can collect a set of examples with theoretically guaranteed Bayes optimal labels out of noisy data}}.